fhoces/replication_climate_conflict/README.md

-# Replication excercise
+# Reproduction excercise

 ### What is this rep for ?

-Replication of output of the work "Warming increases the risk of civil war in Africa" by the authors Marshall B. Burke, Edward Miguel, Shanker Satyanath, John A. Dykema, and David B. Lobell.
+Reproduction of output of the work "Warming increases the risk of civil war in Africa" by the authors Marshall B. Burke, Edward Miguel, Shanker Satyanath, John A. Dykema, and David B. Lobell.

 Framework adapted from BITSS, documented at https://github.com/fhoces/ACRE.git.

-Complementary OSF repository, including more files for replication and analytical assessment of the code:
+Complementary OSF repository, including more files for reproduction, information on data and further topics, including my thesis:

 https://osf.io/jxn5b/